techiworld/techiworld.github.io/PCPL-electro.md

 {% endraw %}
 </code>
 </pre>
-{% include MyNote.html note_type="info" span_note="Info: " text="Here I added only 5 cards.
-You have to add details of 5 more cards.
-I written unique ID of each card on it using a cd marker.
+{% include MyNote.html note_type="info" span_note="Info: " text="Here I added only 5 cards(white tags not blue keychain ring).
+You have to add details of RFID keychain rings .
+I written unique ID of each rings and cards on it using a cd marker.
 You have to just make a 2D array using that info as I written above." %}

 As I mentioned in the class the GPIO pin connected to row of keypad  pulled-low to ground in order to avoid floating condition.
 GPIO pins connected to column is configured as output.